Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 		Ans- finally is not executed when System.exit is called, finally block is also not executed when JVM crashes because of some java.util.Error.
-		The only times finally won't be called are: if you call System.exit()
+		The only times finally won't be called are:
+		1.if you call System.exit()
-		if the JVM crashes first
+		2. if the JVM crashes first
-		if there is an infinite loop in the try block if the power turns off
+		3. if there is an infinite loop in the try block
+		4. if the power turns off

 **14. What is cloning in java?**